 .Cushions are a simple and cost-effective way to alter the landscape and feel of your rooms.
 It can quickly turn your living space from drab to delightful.
 Cushion styling that looks sophisticated can, however, be a challenge… especially when you’re dealing with different shapes, patterns and sizes.

-At BRISSI we’ve learnt some good tips over the years that will make this challenge effortless to master, and will ensure you have the perfect cushion arrangements every time.
+At BRISSI we’ve learnt some good tips over the years that will make this challenge effortless to master and will ensure you have the perfect cushion styling every time.

-- Sometimes two strikingly detailed cushions can do all the work for you, especially if they’re a novelty shape.
-This is perfect for sofa loungers who like nothing more than to sprawl out as much as possible while reading their novel or watching TV.
+Sometimes two strikingly detailed cushions can do all the work for you, especially if they’re a novelty shape.
+This is perfect for sofa loungers who like nothing more than to sprawl out as much as possible.

-- Scatter cushions aren’t everyone’s cup of tea, but there’s no denying that they’re incredibly comfortable to snuggle into.
-To ensure they remain stylish, keep it simple by allowing no more than 2 or 3 cushion variations depending on the size of your sofa.
+Scatter cushions aren’t everyone’s cup of tea, but there’s no denying that they’re incredibly comfortable to snuggle into.
+Keep it simple by allowing no more than 2 or 3 cushion variations depending on the size of your sofa.
 You should also have one style of cushion in odd numbers to achieve a recurring sequence.
 Our large, soft and plump Geneva Cross Stitch Cushion or textured Satin Ribbons Cushion would be perfect for any scatter cushion enthusiasts out there.
 If you already have a scatter cushion sofa then add a few smaller complimentary cushions to interject the sofa’s primary colour/pattern.

-- This more rebellious arrangement goes against most cushion styling rules and generally only lends itself well to sofas that have clean and straight lines.
-You’ll need an odd number of cushions in different sizes and shapes and they’ll all need to be very similar… if not the same colour.
-Place the larger group of cushions on the opposite side of the sofa to where a guest would sit to face the focal point of the room.
+Rebellious arrangements go against most cushion styling rules.
+It generally only lends itself well to sofas that have clean and straight lines.
+You’ll need an odd number of cushions and they’ll all need to be very similar… if not the same colour.
+Place the larger group of cushions on the opposite side of the sofa to where a guest would sit.
+This creates a focal point of the room.